-Test 1 - the total input tax is no more than £625 on average and the value of exempt supplies is no more than 50% of the value of all supplies.
+Simplified test 2 – the input tax is de minimis if the total input tax incurred less input tax directly attributable to taxable supplies is no more than £625 per month on average and the value of exempt supplies is not more than 50% of all supplies.

 The main test- the input tax is de minimis if exempt input tax is not more than £625 per month on average, and not more than half of the total input tax.

 The test(s) should be applied to each VAT accounting period.
 It is also necessary to apply the main test at the end of the partial exempt accounting year to even out any fluctuations during the year.
 If the annual test is passed, the business may recover any input tax which was was not de minimis in a particular accounting period.
 Conversely if the annual test is failed, any input tax which was treated as de minimis in a particular accounting period must be repaid to HMRC.